kindnessrho/kindnessrho/README.md

 ### Hi there 👋, I am Kindness
-#### Web Design And UI/UX
+#### Web Developer And UI/UX

-I am a web designer.
-I started my coding journey in 2020 after having learned UI/UX design.
-I realized I did not just want to design user interfaces but also bring my designs to life through coding.
+I am a web developer.
+I started my coding journey in 2020.
+After having learned UI/UX design, I realized I did not just want to design user interfaces but also bring my designs to life through coding.

 ## Skills And Experience